Cytoplasmic incompatibility

+History

+CI was first reported in mosquitoes in the 1930s and then studied extensively in the 1950s by Sabbas Ghelelovitch and especially Hannes Laven.
+Laven apparently was also the first to recognise the potential for CI-induced speciation and population control.
+The first mathematical model uncovering the population biological principles of CI was presented in 1959.
+In 1971, Janice Yen and A. Ralph Barr demonstrated the etiologic relationship between Wolbachia infection and cytoplasmic incompatibility in Culex mosquitos when they found that eggs were killed when the sperm of Wolbachia-infected males fertilized infection-free eggs.
+The discovery that Wolbachia is very common and widely distributed across arthropods lead to a surge in research on CI in the 1990s and 2000s.
+Several landmark studies in the 2010s paved the way to use CI-inducing Wolbachia for controlling suppressing diseases such as dengue fever in mosquitoes.

 Symptoms

 CI occurs when a Wolbachia infected male mates with a female that is infected by another Wolbachia strain (bidirectional CI) or is uninfected (unidirectional CI).

 Any other combination of un-/infected male/female crosses are compatible.
 An infected female is compatible with any uninfected male, or with any male infected with the same Wolbachia strain.
-On the other hand an uninfected female is only compatible with an uninfected male.
+On the other hand, an uninfected female is only compatible with an uninfected male.
 In other words, if the male is infected by a CI-inducing strain of Wolbachia that is non-existent in its mate, it is an incompatible cross.
-Turelli et al 2018 finds that CI can be resolved by infection of the females with the same strain that is affecting the males, which imposes a population level incentive in favour of CI-inducing strains of Wolbachia.
+Turelli et al. 2018 finds that CI can be resolved by infection of the females with the same strain that is affecting the males, which imposes a population level incentive in favour of CI-inducing strains of Wolbachia.
 They also find that this propagates the WO phage.
 Hosts can be cured from Wolbachia infection by antibiotic use.

 In diploid organisms CI leads to embryonic mortality.
-In contrast, CI in haplodiploid hosts may lead to haploid (and thus male) offspring.
+In contrast, CI in haplodiploid hosts can also manifest as embryonic mortality, but may also in some species lead to haploid offspring that then develop into males.
 The closely related species of the wasp Nasonia show embryonic mortality as well as male development among incompatible crosses.
 In N. vitripennis, however, the vast majority of the CI embryos are converted into males.